12 Important Shopping Trends For 2023

 Although grocery led the growth curve for online sales in the US, the pandemic accelerated eCommerce growth in several other categories as well.

-But much of that spending has instead been redirected online, with more digital shoppers spending more money on everything from footwear and apparel to household items.
+A lot of spending has been redirected online, with more digital shoppers spending more money on everything from footwear and apparel to household items.

 Household items ranked #2 on the growth leaderboard after grocery, increasing 22% globally in 2020.